Topological phases of coupled Su-Schrieffer-Heeger wires

-\paragraph*{Mirror reflection symmetry} These new findings can be explained due to the MRS along the line crossing the rungs.
-The MRS transformation is introduced by the symmetric and antisymmetric orbitals defined by the superposition
+In this section, we argue that the restriction on the conclusion stated by Verresen \textit{et al.}~\cite{ver18} is due to the presence of mirror reflection symmetry (MRS) along the line crossing the rungs.
+The MRS transformation is introduced through the symmetric and antisymmetric orbitals defined by the superposition

 The orbital index $\nu$ runs from $1$ to $N$.
-For odd number of legs, the operators $c^{\phantom{\dag}}_{u,x,y_0}$, with $y_0=\frac{N_{\text{w}}+1}{2}$, remains unchanged.
-This transformation decouples the full system into two effective ladder systems, one with only antisymmetric orbitals and the the other with only symmetric orbitals.
-For odd number of SSH wires, $c^{\phantom{\dag}}_{u,x,y_0}$ is coupled only to the symmetric orbitals.
-See supplementary materials for details.
+For an odd number of legs, the operators $c^{\phantom{\dag}}_{u,x,y_0}$, with $y_0=\frac{N_{\text{w}}+1}{2}$, remain unchanged.
+This transformation decouples the full system into two effective ladder systems, one containing only antisymmetric orbitals and the other only symmetric orbitals.
+For an odd number of SSH wires, $c^{\phantom{\dag}}_{u,x,y_0}$ couples only to the symmetric orbitals.
+See Appendix~\ref{sec:append-MRS} for details.